davebenson/doom4-walkthrough/README.md

 (Use a grenade or Heat Blast or a chainsaw.)

 ## Mission 2:  Fight 2.10: Entranceway / Control Room Area
 Three Imps and a few The Possesseds.
+In the entrance hallway, there's a door to the right that leads to a Munitions Crate.

 There's a assault rifle and CODEX ENTRY "Monsters / Possessed Security" here.